tgf-0/skyscan/readme.md

 - Add a text panel with 1st device field `Velocity`
 - Add a text panel with 1st device field `SavedLoc1`
 - Add a text panel with 1st device field `SavedLoc2`
+- If desired, add a Progress Bar panel with device field `Speed`

 ### 2. Install and connect YOLOL Device Racks according to the following recommended configuration:
 !["Skyscan YOLOL chip devices"](img/YOLOL-chips-config.png)